EU authorities seize 23 tons of cocaine in biggest ever haul | DW | 24.02.2021

 The higher value would apply if the drug was sold "cut" or diluted with other substances.

-In all,102 metric tons of cocaine headed for the European continent were intercepted last year by an international law enforcement project co-implemented by the UN.
+In all,102 tonnes of cocaine headed for the European continent were intercepted last year by an international law enforcement project co-implemented by the UN.

 The majority of the shipments arrived at Antwerp.
-Last year, a total of 65.5 metric tons were seized there in 2020 —this is an all-time record for the port.
+Last year, a total of 65.5 tonnes were seized there in 2020 —this is an all-time record for the port.

 The drugs come from Latin America — mostly from Colombia, Brazil and Ecuador.